• Skip to primary navigation

 shrimps added to the fish stew with vegetables

-Add shrimps and the rest of the coconut milk + red palm oil emulsion.
-Cook it covered for about 5 minutes or until fish and shrimps are ready.
+Add shrimp and the rest of the coconut milk + red palm oil emulsion.
+Cook it covered for about 5 minutes or until fish and shrimp are ready.

 chopped cilantro added to the shrimp, fish and vegetables stew